calamares/calamares/src/modules/README.md

 everything went well, or a tuple `(str,str)` with an error message and description if something went wrong.

+### Python API

+**TODO:** this needs documentation

+## PythonQt modules

+The PythonQt modules are considered experimental and may be removed again due to low uptake.
+Their documentation is also almost completely lacking.

 ### PythonQt Jobmodule

 A PythonQt jobmodule implements the experimental Job interface by defining